Pastor Reuben Jasper Aloyon’s Testimony:

 Sir Nolan was assigned to oversee the Boy Scouts’ Thursday formation activities, and he saw this as a unique opportunity to share the gospel.
 Recognizing the potential to make a lasting impact, he reached out to me to lead the group each week, ensuring that the message of Christ could be shared with these young men.
 His initiative and commitment to advancing God’s kingdom have been a true blessing to this ministry.

-- Please pray for more individuals like Sir Nolan who are willing to partner in reaching out to schools across Cebu.
+- Please pray for more individuals like Sir Nolan who are willing to partner to reach schools across Cebu.
 May God raise up dedicated and passionate collaborators to open doors for the gospel and bring transformation to the next generation.

 Senior High Small Group: